reprise99/mddrguidance/README.md

 ![image](https://github.com/reprise99/mddrguidance/assets/88635951/1d550a11-fcba-4793-b232-3e70b225f28c)

-These statistics show the percentage of customers that have the issues highlighted and then seeks to map the controls to give customers direction on where investment is best placed
+These statistics show the percentage of customers that have the issues highlighted and then seeks to prioritze the controls and remediation actions to give customers direction on where investment is best placed

 Below are listed various links and resources for each issue and guidance to address them

-## High
+## Higher

 ### Poor user lifecycle management